robertgshaw2-neuralmagic/deepsparse-milvus/README.md

 - DeepSparse Server - inference runtime used to generate the embeddings for the queries
 - Application Server - endpoint called by the client side with queries for searching

-We will demonstrate running on a single local machine as well as in a VPC on AWS with independent-scaling of the App, Database, and Model Serving Components.
+We will demonstrate running on a local machine as well as in a VPC on AWS with independent-scaling of the App, Database, and Model Serving Components.

 ## Text-Search with BERT - How/Why it Works